833.200.0213

 • Bars, breweries, and nightclubs: Hospitality-specific reports cover bar comps, bottle-level sales, and shift-by-shift cash reconciliation, which bar managers use to fine-tune pours and pricing.

-• Multi-unit restaurant groups: Enterprise reporting rolls up sales and labor across every location, so consolidated KPIs and cross-store comparisons stay straightforward for the back office.
+• Multi-unit restaurant groups: Enterprise reporting rolls up sales and labor across all locations, so consolidated KPIs and cross-store comparisons remain straightforward for the back office.

 • Operators who want a full ecosystem: Reservations, loyalty, online ordering, payroll, and scheduling all tie into the same reporting dashboard, so owners don’t need to stitch together third-party reports.